DmitriBoulanger/mvn-plugins/plugins/mvn-properties/README.md

 # Setting properties in Maven projects #

-A sample implementaion of the a Mojo-based plug-in that can be used to share values maven-varibales (properties) between different projects.
+An implementaion of a Mojo-based plug-in that can be used to share values of the maven-properties between different projects.
 The properies are supposed to be packed resource files in JAR-artifacts.
 The plug-in installs found properties as maven variables

 The implementation is the project **mvn-properties-maven-plugin**.
 The projects *mvn-properties-test-container* and *mvn-properties-test-usage* are used to test the plug-in.